TEAMMATES/teammates/docs/godmode.md

 GodMode is typically used in the following two situations:

-1. To create a new source file for a (new) browser test or email content test.
+1. To create a new source file for a (new) browser test, email content test, or CSV file content test.
-2. To update existing source files to reflect intended changes to the UI of the web pages or the email content.
+2. To update existing source files to reflect intended changes to the UI of the web pages, the email content, or the CSV file content.

 The following example describes the behaviour of GodMode and how it can be used in practice.
 Let us consider the case where the following line of test code is executed with GodMode enabled: